 It’s easy for potential customers to get stuck in the conversion funnel.

-As Watson says, "In this age of ever-increasing online competition, it's important to make sure you're accounting for the whole customer experience — not just getting people to visit your website.”
+Corinne Watson, Partner Content Marketing Manager for BigCommerce, said it best: "In this age of ever-increasing online competition, it's important to make sure you're accounting for the whole customer experience — not just getting people to visit your website.”

 12. Evaluate Your Checkout Page